Psychiatrist Review

 Get the latest insights on mental health conditions and treatments from top psychiatrists.

-When we start speaking to you and your family, we may feel it is important for you to have a CATCH Recovery psychiatrist review.
-This is a 60-minute assessment that can be conducted on the phone or via a video call with a consultant psychiatrist who specialises in addiction.
+The Psychiatrist Review is a 60-minute assessment that can be conducted on the phone or via a video call with a consultant psychiatrist who specialises in addiction.
 The aim of the review is for the CATCH Recovery team to have all the information they need to keep you safe and treat you effectively during your time with us.
-The more you feel you can disclose, the better placed we are to help you.

 This can include: